 The Commonwealth's major operating funds-the General Fund, the Motor License Fund and the State Lottery Fund-provide financial resources to operate programs and fund grants.
-Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2007 and 2008 as well as the enacted budget for fiscal year 2009.
+Trends in expenditures from those funds for various program areas are discussed below based on budgetary basis financial statements for fiscal year 2008, the enacted budget for fiscal year 2009 and the proposed budget for fiscal year 2010.